 How to Revive Indoor Palm Trees with Yellow Leaves

 Overwatering and underwatering are the most common reasons for indoor palm trees turning yellow.
-To determine whether it is a watering problem that is causing your palm tree to feel the soil at the to a fingers depth at the top of the pot and feel the soil the base of the pot through the drainage holes.
+To determine whether it is a watering problem that is causing your palm tree to turn yellow, feel the soil at the fingers depth at the top of the pot and feel the soil at the base of the pot through the drainage holes.

 The soil should feel evenly moist.
 If it feels dry then drought stress, is the cause of the yellowing leaves, whereas if the soil feels damp or boggy then overwatering is the causing the leaves to turn yellow.